 One of the stipulations of Condition 21 is for Teck to prepare a Socio-Community and Economic Effects Management Plan (SCEEMP).
-This Plan will examine impacts of mine activities on economic effects, land use, visual aesthetics, and socio-community effects.
-It will also provide an adaptive management process for addressing these potential effects.
+This Plan outlines how impacts of mine activities on economic effects, land use, visual aesthetics, and socio-community effects are monitored.
+It also provides an adaptive management process for addressing these potential effects.
 The SCEEMP is a living document that is formally updated every three years.

 The SCEEMP also refers to other management plans for BRE and ensuring that those plans are working as intended to minimize impacts on the community.
 The following plans are relevant to the SCEEMP:

 |Air Quality and Dust Control||Version 3 was completed in August 2018.
 Assess existing version continuously.||March 12, 2019||Presentation to SCEEAC on March 12, 2019|

 |Blasting and Vibration||Drafting stage.
 Draft targeted for September, 2019.||April 15, 2019, Target: September 16||Presentation to SCEEAC on April 15, 2019|